 There are three ways to file your quarterly reports.

 Quarterly contribution and wage reports may be filed over the Internet through the DES Unemployment State Tax Automated Reporting (USTAR) system.
 Filing online offers many advantages.
 After the employer enters or uploads wage data, USTAR will automatically calculate the total, excess and taxable wages and the contributions due.
 USTAR also stores previously entered employee information, so you will not have to enter it again.
 The employer also has the option to pay contributions due online by ACH debit from a checking account.

 Employers may start filing reports online as soon as two business days after the end of the calendar quarter.
 The ACH debit payment may be postdated.
 To use the system, the employer must have an established account with the DES.
 Complete instructions are found on the USTAR website.

 - 2. Magnetic Media Reporting

 The DES accepts the filing of quarterly wage data by employers on magnetic media.

 By using the ICESA (Interstate Conference of Employment Security Agencies) format, employers can report not only the wage data magnetically but the summary total information as well.
 (The ICESA organization is now known as NASWA, National Association of State Workforce Agencies.)
 The Missouri, Social Security (MMREF) and spreadsheet formats are also accepted.
-The DES will accept a diskette or CD if it meets the specifications established by the DES, see link below.
+The DES will accept a CD if it meets the specifications established by the DES, see link below.